Donders-Institute/bidscoin/docs/bidsapps.rst

       -c {torque,slurm}, --cluster {torque,slurm}
                             Use `torque` or `slurm` to submit the slicereport jobs to a high-performance compute (HPC) cluster
-      --operator OPERATOR   The fslmaths operation performed on the input image (before slicing it): fslmaths inputimage OPERATOR reportimage
-      --suboperator SUBOPERATOR
+      --operations OPERATIONS
+                            One or more fslmaths operations that are performed on the input image (before slicing it for the report).
+OPERATIONS is opaquely passed as is: `fslmaths inputimage OPERATIONS reportimage`.
+NB: Use quotes and include at least one space character to prevent overearly parsing, e.g. " -Tmean" or "-Tstd -s 3" (default: -Tmean)
+      --suboperations SUBOPERATIONS
-                            The same as OPERATOR but then for the subreport instead of the main report: fslmaths inputimage SUBOPERATOR subreportimage
+                            The same as OPERATIONS but then for the sub-report instead of the main report:
+                            `fslmaths inputimage SUBOPERATIONS subreportimage` (default: -Tmean)
       --options OPTIONS [OPTIONS ...]
                             Main options of slicer (see below). (default: "s 1") --outputs OUTPUTS [OUTPUTS ...]